Intro / Jump menu

 • Making a continuous investment in energy efficiency and waste management projects.

-• 1st class award in the 2023/24 People & Planet University League.
+• Receiving a 1st class award in the 2023/24 People & Planet University League.
 UWL is in the top five sustainable universities in London, the top 10 of modern universities, the top 10 of modern universities for carbon reduction and the top 10 of universities for sustainable food.

 Environmental policy and strategy